WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 I'm struggling with knowing how to rearrange the github repo to make sure it's intuitive.
 My technologic expertise is impacting how easily this is being down.
-For example, I know what folders I want but unsure which current folers need to be where.
+For example, I know what folders I want but unsure which current folders need to be where.
-Trying to work closely with SR on this one - spending a lab co-wokring session together and working on it.
+Trying to work closely with SR on this one - spending a lab co-working session together and working on it.

 #### What would you like to work on next week?